galvandaniel/sand-sim/README.md

 ## Building From Source

+Compiling either of sand-sim's versions is supported only for Linux/Unix environments.

+Download and extract a copy of the source code from the "releases" tab.

+Inside the "src" directory of the repository, the provided Makefile can be used to compile sand-sim.

+### Linux/Unix

-Compiling sand-sim requires the development versions of SDL2 and SDL2_image, which can be installed on Linux/Unix with the commands:
+Compiling sand-sim's Linux/Unix version requires the development versions of SDL2 and SDL2_image, which can be installed on Linux/Unix with the commands:

 ```bash